soohyuncha/soohyuncha.github.io/_posts/2023-08-27-transformer-accel.md

 <span style="font-size: 16px;">
-&nbsp; &nbsp; &nbsp; This article will introduce some backgrounds on attention mechanism and mainly analyze two main accelerating techniques, quantization and pruning with several recent researches.
-Finally, I will discuss about this trends and further research topics.
+&nbsp; &nbsp; &nbsp; This article will introduce some backgrounds on attention mechanism and mainly analyze two main accelerating techniques, quantization and pruning, with several recent researches.
 </span>

 ### 2 BACKGROUND